epfl-ada/ada-2022-project-hltw/docs/index.md

 ### Path counts for subpaths

 We use the common subpath with length 2-6 and 7-10 as the representative.

-In the graph above we compare value counts of paths of length 2-6 and 7-10.
-We can see that 2-6 almost constantly holds a higher value count ratio than 7-10.
-2-6 Has almost 80 times more data compared to 7-10.
+We use the length up to 6 as the cutoff because the longer the length, the less usage it has, thus, it doesn't give us meanful statistics.

-An overview of the number of entries for the common subpaths with each length:
+The following graph shows an overview of the number of entries for the common subpaths with each length.

 {% include value_counts.html %}